trapexit/mergerfs/mkdocs/docs/remote_filesystems.md

   running mergerfs as a non-root user, there is no guarantee that mergerfs will be able to do what it needs to manage the underlying filesystem.
+* `softerr` or `soft`: A perhaps questionable choice but if NFS freezes up because the backend dies or the network goes down the default `hard` mount would cause mergerfs to block the same as any other software.
+By setting `softerr` or `soft` the NFS client will timeout eventually and return an error.
+* `softreval`: NFS client will serve up cached data after `retrans` attempts to revalidate the data.
+Helps with intermitent network issues.
+* `timeo=150`: Timeout till retrying request.
+* `retrans=3`: Number of retrying a request.
+* `rsize=131072`: Read size.
+* `wsize=131072`: Write size.

+`no_root_squash` is necessary but the others are just suggestions and you may want to alter based on your use case.
+The risk of using `hard` and other more strict behavior options is that should NFS completely lock up it will impact mergerfs negatively.

 ### NFS exporting mergerfs